Starting a T-Shirt business used to be almost impossible without a network or buyers, factories, and tons of blank tee shirts.

 But applications are being approved within a few days up to a week or so.
 Keep in mind that as the program grows, Amazon needs to build more facilities to store all the printers that run 24/7 to print our designs.

-Apply for a Merch by Amazon Account!
+How To Apply For Merch by Amazon

 - Business contact information